-SECTION B repeats much of the language from our Partisanship Out of Civics Act (POCA) that forbids action civics.
-We also include the Partisanship Out of Civics Act as a separate chapter in our model civics legislation.
-If a POCA bill has not yet been passed, however, this language is necessary as a way to prevent a required civics class from providing instruction in action civics.
+SECTION B repeats much of the language from our Partisanship Out of Civics Act (POCA).
+If a POCA bill has not yet been passed, this language is necessary as a way to prevent a required civics class from being turned into an action civics class.